 4 Months Intensive and First of its kind ‘Train the Trainer’ Certification Program

-At ZEAL/IATD we unfold the secret to excellence in training right from need analysis, design stage, development stage, and implementation phase to evaluation phase.
-ZEAL/IATD – Train the Trainer program is one of the most in-depth and intensive train the trainer program that helps participant to transform themselves and to develop confidence and skills to transform others.
+At IATD/IATD we unfold the secret to excellence in training right from need analysis, design stage, development stage, and implementation phase to evaluation phase.
+IATD/IATD – Train the Trainer program is one of the most in-depth and intensive train the trainer program that helps participant to transform themselves and to develop confidence and skills to transform others.

 To know more Register with us and attend the introductory seminar conducted by Dr. Rajan (Founder of ZEAL and IATD) himself.